-The SHOUT ts is capable of sending position reports in PMS.
+The SHOUT ts can send position reports in PECOS Message Structure (PMS).
 PMS complies with the Blue Force Tracking Data Format Specification as defined in the document PECOS Message Definition Specification, 200907-001 Version 1.7 [1].
 The SHOUT ts is shipped without PMS features activated and can only be enabled by NAL Research at the request of an authorized user.
-When PMS is enabled, the Format menu has an additional option called PECOS, as shown in Figure 26 below.
+When PMS is enabled, the Format menu has an additional option called PECOS, as shown in Figure 27 below.

-Figure 26: PECOS Option in Format Menu
+Figure 27: PECOS Option in Format Menu